stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 - Interactions

 There is also a temporal aspect of SWA since it should change over the lifetime of a software system.

+## Prescriptive Vs Descriptive Architecture

+A **prescriptive architecture** captures the design decisions made prior to the system's construction (as-conceived SWA).
+A **descriptive architecture** describes how the system has actually been built (as-implemented SWA).